danylovolokh/VoNaLogger/README.md

 This is a lightweight Logger written in pure Java.

 # Usage
+If you use Gradle.
 Add this snippet to your project build.gradle file:
 ```
 buildscript {
     repositories {